abdullahemad12/abcoolc/README.md

 #### Disclaimer

 Some parts of the code found here is attributed to Prof. Alex Aiken and StanfordOnline - SOE.YCSCS1.
-My personal work counts as ~11k lines of code and the documentation of the 4 components.
+My own contribution counts as ~11500 lines of code and the documentation of the four components.